rachelandrew/cssgrid-design/README.md

 This site is a collection of websites that have implemented CSS Grid Layout in production.
 To find out what CSS Grid Layout is and how to use it, visit [Grid by Example](http://gridbyexample.com).

 If you have implemented grid layout then [submit a pull request](https://github.com/rachelandrew/cssgrid-design).
 Each site is a file in the `_gridsites` directory.
-The format is as follows, each field is required other than gridsite-writeup.
+The format is as follows, each field is required other than `gridsite-writeup`.

 ```
 ---